pytorch/ignite/README.md

 ## User feedback

-We have created a form for [\"user feedback\"](https://github.com/pytorch/ignite/issues/new/choose).
+We have created a form for ["user feedback"](https://github.com/pytorch/ignite/issues/new/choose).
 We appreciate any type of feedback and this is how we would like to see our
 community: